The 5-year Ph.D. with M.S. degree program is for students without a master’s degree from another program.

 Students opting to continue from the M.S. to the Ph.D. must submit an intent-to-continue form with three faculty letters of recommendation in October of their second year.
 The faculty reviews these materials by early November and approves continuation in the Ph.D. program.

-If a student is approved for continuation in the Ph.D. program, he or she must take the doctoral candidacy exam.
-A committee from three of the four fields of geography and appointed by the Graduate Program Officer will administer the doctoral candidacy exam to students admitted to the Ph.D. program.
-The doctoral candidacy exam can take place any time during the second year of the five-year Ph.D. program, but students typically take the exam during spring semester.
+If a student is approved for continuation in the Ph.D. program, he or she must take the doctoral qualifying exam.
+A committee from three of the four fields of geography and appointed by the Graduate Program Officer will administer the doctoral qualifying exam to students admitted to the Ph.D. program.
+The doctoral qualifying exam can take place any time during the second year of the five-year Ph.D. program, but students typically take it during spring semester.

 A student on the five-year Ph.D. path may elect—with approval of his or her advisor—one of two options for satisfying the M.S. degree requirements: